A Treatise on Differential Geometry and its role in Relativity Theory: Metric tensor and inner product

-These transformation matrices correspond to Lorentz transformation in special theory of relativity and the group formed by them is called the \underline{Lorentz group} $L(n)$.\\\\ \underline{{\bf Note IV:}} In Minkowski space (having Lorentz metric), the non-zero vectors at any point can be classified into three cases: time-like, null (light-like) and space-like.
+\underline{{\bf Note IV:}} In Minkowski space (having Lorentz metric), the non-zero vectors at any point can be classified into three cases: time-like, null (light-like) and space-like.
 A non-zero vector $\textit{\textbf{v}}$ can be classified as follows:

 The set of all light-like vectors form the surface of a double cone and is termed as \underline{null cone} or \underline{light cone}.
 This light cone separates the time-like and the space-like vectors.
-All vectors inside the light cone are time-like while space-like vectors lie outside the light cone (see figure 1.1).\\\\
+All vectors inside the light cone are time-like while space-like vectors lie outside the light cone (see figure 1.1).\\